DIYgod/RSSHub/docs/en/joinus/script-standard.md

 To generate a list of maintainers, use the following command: `yarn build:maintainer`, which will create the list under `assets/build/`.

 ::: danger Warning
-The path in the `@koa/router` object should be the same as the `path` in the corresponding documentation with the namespace appended in front of it.
+The path in the `@koa/router` object should be the same as the `path` in the corresponding documentation before the namespace appended in front of it.
 :::

 ### Radar Rules